-FICORA has been preparing during the spring decisions on significant market power (SMP) in wholesale fixed-network services.
-On 3 July 2017, the European Commission approved FICORA's draft decisions on market 4, according to which the obligations for operators would remain unchanged.
-As a result of comments by the European Commission, the Finnish Communications Regulatory Authority has decided to continue the preparation of SMP draft decisions regarding market 3.
+FICORA has been preparing decisions on significant market power (SMP) in wholesale fixed-network services.
+In September 2017, FICORA issued SMP decisions on market 4, which entered into force on 1 October 2017.
+FICORA continues to prepare draft decisions on market 3.